swiftlang/swift-evolution/proposals/XXXX-recursive-protocol-constraints.md

 ## Introduction

 Swift supports defining _associated types_ on protocols.
 It also supports defining _constraints_ on those associated types.
-However, Swift does not currently support defining _constraints that recursively reference the enclosing type_ on an associated type.
+However, Swift does not currently support defining, on an associated type, _constraints on an associated type that reference its enclosing protocol_.
 We propose this restriction be lifted.

-More specifically, we propose that **associated type constraints should be able to reference the enclosing protocol, or any protocol descended from the enclosing protocol.**
+More specifically, we propose that **associated type constraints should be able to reference any protocol, including protocols that depend on the enclosing one.**

 Further reading: [swift-evolution thread](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20161107/028805.html)